SuriZhang/sudoku/README.md

 # Feature Highlights:
 Besides standard functions of a Sudoku game, this project has the following noticeable features.
 1. Two game modes are implemented: `INSERT` and `MARK`.
 Legal input contains only digits 1-9.
 If a digit is entered twice, it is considered as removal.
 Pressing backspace always removes the value in the current cell or the most recently entered mark value of the cell.

 `INSERT` mode means user is filling a cell with their answer.
-The answer will be validated on backend logic, if is conflicted with existing cells, those will be highlighted.
+The large font in `INSERT` mode is intentioned to make them more visible and clear.
+The user answer will be validated on backend logic, if is conflicted with existing cells, those will be highlighted.

 `MARK` mode indicates users are not inputting their final answer but taking notes of potential values for the cell, marks of digits 1-9 will be displayed in a fixed position insde cell (i.e, digit 1 is always at the top-left corner anad digit-9 is always at the bottom right corner).
 This allows users to quickly identify the marks based on their positions.

 The marks entered preserves the order of insertion so that user presses backspace always removes the most recent one which is in line with user habits.

 The display logic of cell is as follows: cell value (considered as user's answer or prefilled values in puzzle) has the highest priority, when a cell has a value, it is always displayed regardless of mode.
 If a cell has marks, it can only be edited in `MARK` mode, but it will be displayed in `INSERT` mode if the cell is currently empty.
 When a user inserts to a cell with marks in `INSERT` mode, the entered value overlays the marks, but if the value is removed, marks will be displayed again.

 1. Single select and multi-select.
 The displayed puzzle grid allows user to select a cell on mouse click.
 If user holds Shift key, and click multiple cells, all clicked cells are selected.

 Current multi-select allows the user to select any cells regardless if they are connected with each other or separated far away.
 In multi-select mode, click on the selected cells again to de-select it or click anywhere outside the grid to clear all selections.

 # Project Design Breakdown: